Absences and Tardies

 Jump ropes are only for jumping.

-Pebble gravel and rocks are not to be thrown.
+Pebble gravel and rocks are not to be picked up or thrown.

 Tackle football or other games of a tackling nature are not allowed.